TECHNICAL TIPS

 Check the brake fluid level.
 If it is below the indicated mark, replace it.

-IMPORTANT: Replace the fluid every 10,000 km or 12 months (whichever comes first), always using the type recommended by the vehicle manufacturer.
-Never mix different brake fluids such as DOT 3, DOT 4, DOT 5, etc.
+IMPORTANT: Replace the brake fluid every 10,000 km or 12 months (whichever comes first), always using the type recommended by the vehicle manufacturer.
+Never mix different types of brake fluid such as DOT 3, DOT 4, DOT 5, etc.

 08

-Install the new brake pads by retracting the caliper piston with the bleeder screw open, then close the bleeder.
+Install the new brake pads by retracting the caliper piston with the bleeder screw open, then close the bleeder screw.

 09

-Lightly press the brake pedal several times, up to about half its travel.
+Lightly press the brake pedal several times, up to approximately half of its travel.
 Repeat until the pedal becomes firm.

 10

 Brake system bleeding: press the brake pedal about four times to 3/4 of its travel, open the bleeder screw, and check for air bubbles through the bleed hose.
-Repeat until all air bubbles are eliminated, then close the bleeder.
+Repeat the procedure until all air bubbles are eliminated, then close the bleeder screw.
 Perform this procedure on all wheels.

 11

-After completing brake pad installation, ensure the vehicle’s wheels rotate freely.
+After completing the brake pad installation, ensure that the vehicle’s wheels rotate freely.

 12

 Advise the vehicle owner to perform proper brake pad bedding-in as described.
-During the first 200 km after pad replacement, brake moderately and carefully, keeping in mind that the disc and pad set is in a bedding-in phase.
+During the first 200 km after pad replacement, brake moderately and carefully, as the disc and pad set will be in the bedding-in phase.
 Once bedding-in is complete, the system will respond normally.
-This process does not reduce braking efficiency — it ensures proper seating of the components and prevents future noise issues.
+This process does not reduce braking efficiency, it ensures proper component seating and helps prevent future noise issues.